1.1 Activity Summary

 These are recorded in a spreadsheet to support straightforward import into ActiveNav Cloud as the data locations are discovered.

-Maxine Steele will review findings in the Sales Business Unit, ensuring that no sensitive data has been retained e.g., financial information about prospects.
-Leonardo Rossi will be tasked with reviewing findings for the User Data to ensure that users are not inadvertently storing objects containing PII/PHI in their personal storage areas.
-Anastasia Romano will review findings in the Finance & Operational Data Business Unit, ensuring that supplier and customer data is appropriately organized and secured.
+Maxine Steele will review the findings in the Sales Business Unit, ensuring that no sensitive data has been retained, e.g., financial information about prospects.
+Leonardo Rossi will be tasked with reviewing the findings for the User Data Business Unit to ensure that users are not inadvertently storing objects containing PII/PHI in their personal storage areas.
+Anastasia Romano will review the findings in the Finance & Operational Data Business Unit, ensuring that supplier and customer data is appropriately organized and secured.

-Data that is not assigned to a specific Business Unit, is grouped together under the “No Business Unit” category.
-Alexander will review the findings within unassigned locations, and this may allow him to add additional data areas to the initial set of Business Units, or to identify new Business Units to create.
+Data that is not assigned to a specific Business Unit is grouped together under the “No Business Unit” category in ActiveNav Cloud.
+Alexander will review the findings within these unassigned locations, and he may decide to add additional data paths to the initial set of Business Units or identify new Business Units to create.

 1.7 Document Policies

-In order to implement and attain sensitive data compliance across your organization its essential to identify, define and document the policies that will drive your organization to success.
-When looking for sensitive data within your content, it is essential to understand and document what specific types (e.g. credit card information) are relevant to your organization, and how they should be managed from a security and compliance perspective, in line with your policies.
+In order to implement and attain sensitive data compliance across your organization, it is essential to identify, define and document the policies that will drive your organization to success.
+When looking for sensitive data within your content, it is essential to understand and document what specific data (e.g. credit card information) is relevant to your organization, and how they should be managed from a security and compliance perspective, in line with your policies.

 You should establish which data types are expected, and those that are not.
-For acceptable data types you should establish in what form they are expected to be found, which locations it is acceptable to find them, and the security controls that should be in place.
+For acceptable data types, you should establish in what form they are expected to be found, in which locations it is acceptable to be found, and the security controls that should be in place.

-ActiveNav Cloud is pre-configured with a feature extraction and scoring configuration that focuses on commonly found items of sensitive data such as national identifiers, financial identifiers etc.
+ActiveNav Cloud is pre-configured with a feature extraction and scoring configuration that focuses on commonly found sensitive data such as national identifiers, financial identifiers, etc.

-If your business has specific types of sensitive data and/or applicable regulations you may wish to customize the out of the box configuration with additional Impact Areas, Data Element Types or Data Elements.
+If your business has specific types of sensitive data and/or applicable regulations, you can customize the out of the box configuration with additional Impact Areas, Data Element Types or Data Elements.

 Next Step

-Service Deployment and Configuration outlines the work that is required to progress your project plan by deploying on premise connectors, configuring them, and validating their operation.
+Service Deployment and Configuration outlines the work that is required to progress your project plan by deploying On-Premise Collectors, configuring them, and validating their operation.